Office of Public Witness webinar takes a deep dive into often misunderstood movement

 Tags: All Women, christian brooks, intersectionality, office of public witness, planned parenthood, racial equity and women's intercultural ministries, religious freedom without discrimination, reproductive justice, rev. shanea d. leonard, sistersong

-Ministries: Compassion, Peace and Justice, Gender & Racial Justice, Office of Public Witness, Racial Equity & Women’s Intercultural Ministries, All Women in the Church
+Ministries: Compassion, Peace and Justice, Gender, Racial and Intercultural Justice, Office of Public Witness, Racial Equity & Women’s Intercultural Ministries, All Women in the Church